tukl-msd/finance.benchmark/doc/Benchmark_v2_Specification.md

 `TODO: More authoratative references needed`

-Ranges of the walk parameters should reflect typical underlyings observed in the market - a good approach would be to pick a whole bunch of actual time-series at different points in time (say 100 underlyings over 10 year-long periods to give 1000 underlyings, or
-3000 for a full fit with all thre models), then do a maximum entropy fit.
-If this doesn't result in any "hard" parameters, then we'd want to revisit that.

-The benchmark's 3000 underlyings are fixed, tabulated, and the parameters are made available in this csv file `TODO: Insert link here.`.
+The benchmark's 3000 underlying are fixed, tabulated, and the parameters are made available in this csv file `TODO: Insert link here.`.
 Each underlying is uniquely identifiable by an Underlying ID.

 [1]: http://en.wikipedia.org/wiki/Black%E2%80%93Scholes_model "Black Scholes"
 [2]: http://www.quantstart.com/articles/Jump-Diffusion-Models-for-European-Options-Pricing-in-C "Black Scholes with Jump Diffusion"
 [3]: http://en.wikipedia.org/wiki/Heston_model "Heston"

 Options
 -------